parnic/node-screenlogic/README.md

 Closes the connection.

-#### getVersion()
+#### getVersion(senderId)

 Requests the system version string from the connected unit.
-Emits the `version` event when the response comes back.
+Emits the `version` event when the response comes back. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### getPoolStatus()
+#### getPoolStatus(senderId)

 Requests pool status from the connected unit.
-Emits the `poolStatus` event when the response comes back.
+Emits the `poolStatus` event when the response comes back. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### getChemicalData()
+#### getChemicalData(senderId)

 Requests chemical data from the connected unit (may require an IntelliChem or similar).
-Emits the `chemicalData` event when the response comes back.
+Emits the `chemicalData` event when the response comes back. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### getSaltCellConfig()
+#### getSaltCellConfig(senderId)

 Requests salt cell status/configuration from the connected unit (requires an IntelliChlor or compatible salt cell).
-Emits the `saltCellConfig` event when the response comes back.
+Emits the `saltCellConfig` event when the response comes back. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### getControllerConfig()
+#### getControllerConfig(senderId)

 Requests controller configuration from the connected unit.
-Emits the `controllerConfig` event when the response comes back.
+Emits the `controllerConfig` event when the response comes back. `senderId` isan  optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### setCircuitState(controllerId, circuitId, circuitState)
+#### setCircuitState(controllerId, circuitId, circuitState, senderId)

 Activates or deactivates a circuit.
 See [`SLSetCircuitStateMessage`](#slsetcircuitstatemessage) documentation for argument values.
-Emits the `circuitStateChanged` event when response is acknowledged.
+Emits the `circuitStateChanged` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### setSetPoint(controllerId, bodyType, temperature)
+#### setSetPoint(controllerId, bodyType, temperature, senderId)

 Sets the heating setpoint for any body.
 See [`SLSetHeatSetPointMessage`](#slsetheatsetpointmessage) documentation for argument values.
-Emits the `setPointChanged` event when response is acknowledged.
+Emits the `setPointChanged` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### setHeatMode(controllerId, bodyType, heatMode)
+#### setHeatMode(controllerId, bodyType, heatMode, senderId)

 Sets the preferred heat mode.
 See [`SLSetHeatModeMessage`](#slsetheatmodemessage) documentation for argument values.
-Emits the `heatModeChanged` event when response is acknowledged.
+Emits the `heatModeChanged` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### sendLightCommand(controllerId, command)
+#### sendLightCommand(controllerId, command, senderId)

 Sends a lighting command.
 See [`SLLightControlMessage`](#sllightcontrolmessage) documentation for argument values.
-Emits the `sentLightCommand` event when response is acknowledged.
+Emits the `sentLightCommand` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

 Note that better/more complete handling of lighting is desired, but I have yet to find all the commands I need to implement to make that happen.
 This currently sends each command to all lights and there is no ability to send to an individual light.
 Pull requests adding more functionality here would be most welcome.

-#### setSaltCellOutput(controllerId, poolOutput, spaOutput)
+#### setSaltCellOutput(controllerId, poolOutput, spaOutput, senderId)

 Sets the salt cell's output levels.
 See [`SLSetSaltCellConfigMessage`](#slsetsaltcellconfigmessage) documentation for argument values.
-Emits the `setSaltCellConfig` event when response is acknowledged.
+Emits the `setSaltCellConfig` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### getScheduleData(scheduleType)
+#### getScheduleData(scheduleType, senderId)

 Retrieves a list of schedule events of the specified type.
 See [`SLGetScheduleData`](#slgetscheduledata) documentation for argument values.
-Emits the `getScheduleData` event when response is acknowledged.
+Emits the `getScheduleData` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### addNewScheduleEvent(scheduleType)
+#### addNewScheduleEvent(scheduleType, senderId)

 Adds a new event to the specified schedule type.
 See [`SLAddNewScheduleEvent`](#sladdnewscheduleevent) documentation for argument values.
-Emits the `addNewScheduleEvent` event when response is acknowledged.
+Emits the `addNewScheduleEvent` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### deleteScheduleEventById(scheduleId)
+#### deleteScheduleEventById(scheduleId, senderId)

 Deletes a scheduled event with specified id.
 See [`SLDeleteScheduleEventById`](#sldeletescheduleeventbyid) documentation for argument values.
-Emits the `deleteScheduleById` event when response is acknowledged.
+Emits the `deleteScheduleById` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### setScheduleEventById(scheduleId, circuitId, startTime, stopTime, dayMask, flags, heatCmd, heatSetPoint)
+#### setScheduleEventById(scheduleId, circuitId, startTime, stopTime, dayMask, flags, heatCmd, heatSetPoint, senderId)

 Configures a schedule event.
 See [`SLSetScheduleEventById`](#slsetscheduleeventbyid) documentation for argument values.
-Emits the `setScheduleEventById` event when response is acknowledged.
+Emits the `setScheduleEventById` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### setCircuitRuntimebyId(circuitId, runTime)
+#### setCircuitRuntimebyId(circuitId, runTime, senderId)

 Configures default run-time of a circuit, usually referred to as the 'egg timer'.
 This also applies to 'run-once' programs as this will set the length of the program.
 See [`SLSetCircuitRuntimeById`](#slsetcircuitruntimebyid) documentation for argument values.
-Emits the `setCircuitRuntimeById` event when response is acknowledged.
+Emits the `setCircuitRuntimeById` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### getPumpStatus(pumpId)
+#### getPumpStatus(pumpId, senderId)

 Gets information about the specified pump.
 See [`SLGetPumpStatus`](#slgetpumpstatus) documentation for argument values.
-Emits the `getPumpStatus` event when response is acknowledged.
+Emits the `getPumpStatus` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### setPumpFlow(pumpId, circuitId, setPoint, isRPMs)
+#### setPumpFlow(pumpId, circuitId, setPoint, isRPMs, senderId)

 Sets flow setting for a pump/circuit combination.
 See [`SLSetPumpFlow`](#slsetpumpflow) documentation for argument values.
-Emits the `setPumpFlow` event when response is acknowledged.
+Emits the `setPumpFlow` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### cancelDelay()
+#### cancelDelay(senderId)

 Cancels any delays on the system.
 See [`SLCancelDelay`](#slcanceldelay) documentation.
-Emits the `cancelDelay` event when response is acknowledged.
+Emits the `cancelDelay` event when response is acknowledged. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### addClient(senderId)
+#### addClient(clientId, senderId)

 Registers to receive updates from controller when something changes.
-Takes a random number `senderId` to identify the client.
-Emits the `poolStatus` event when something changes on the controller.
+Takes a random number `clientId` to identify the client.
+Emits the `poolStatus` event when something changes on the controller. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

-#### removeClient(senderId)
+#### removeClient(clientId, senderId)

 No longer receive `poolStatus` messages from controller.
-Takes a random number `senderId` that should match a previously registered client with `addClient`.
+Takes a random number `clientId` that should match a previously registered client with `addClient`. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

 ### Events